Home

 New York Cheesecake

-Delicious Cheesecake Recipe
+Favorite Cheesecake Recipe

 A New York Cheesecake Recipe can be a controversial subject in the culinary world.

-There are dozens and dozens of kinds of cheescakes around the world, each somewhat different in terms of ingredients and baking technique and named for the particular area or country to reflect the most common way of making a cheesecake in that area.
+There are dozens and dozens of kinds of cheesecakes around the world, each somewhat different in terms of ingredients and baking technique and named for the particular area or country to reflect the most common way of making a cheesecake in that area.

-In general, cheesecakes can be made of ricotta cheese, Neufchâtel, havarti, Mizithra cheese and Mascarpone cheese, tangy cottage cheese and quark.
+In general, cheesecakes can be made of ricotta cheese, Neufchâtel, Havarti, Mizithra cheese and Mascarpone cheese, tangy cottage cheese and quark.

 But most commonly in America they are made with cream cheese.